gtcarriere/parse-url-golang/README.md

 ~~If you want to try running it without downloading it or if you don't have the Golang compiler on your computer, then you can try~~ ~~it online at the [Golang playground](https://play.golang.org/ "Golang Playground")~~

-~~Just open up parse-url.go and copy it to your clipboard, and paste in in the Golang playground.~~
+~~Just open up parse-url.go and copy it to your clipboard, and paste it in the Golang playground.~~